ArmDeveloperEcosystem/systemready-guides/Rockchip/rk3399/TB_RK3399proD/readme.md

-## 5. Building the FW binaries
+## 5. Building the Loader binaries
 ```
 cd ../rkbin
 ./tools/boot_merger  ./RKBOOT/RK3399PROMINIALL.ini
 ```
 The above command will generate the miniloader file: eg. `rk3399pro_loader_v1.25.126.bin`

-## 6. Flashing the FW binaries and U-Boot
+## 6. Flashing the Loader binaries and Firmware

 ### 6-a: Preparing the host-machine
 To succesgfully detect and flash the board the following packages are required to be installed on the host machine